JustinGrote/ModuleFast-action/README.md

 ## How to Use

+### RequiresSpec
-The easiest way to use the action is to define a `*.requires.psd1` (Example: `Modules.requires.psd1`) at the root of your project.
+The easiest way to use the action is to define a RequiresSpec in either json or psd1 format at `*.requires.psd1|json|jsonc`) at the root of your project.

 Example:
+`Modules.requires.psd1`

 ```powershell
 @{